8 July 2017

 Soon after the pacers lined up for a quick photo shoot, it was time for the pre race briefing.
 For once it was a double header with John up first then Rob and Kim, who’d lost her moustache somewhere along the way.
 Of course the event couldn’t pass without a few words of praise for all the volunteers who have been turning up every week quietly getting on with the job of making sure parkrun happens.
 Without them Southampton parkrun would never have got off the ground in the first place, let alone lasted for five years.

 All too soon it was almost over.
-The first runners began to appear and the funnel managers did their thing, making sure everyone stayed in line, no one took a token and then ducked out of the funnel messing up everyone’s time and generally cheering everyone on.
+The first runners began to appear and the funnel managers did their thing, making sure everyone stayed in line, no one ducked out of the funnel messing up everyone’s time and generally cheering everyone on.
 A moustachioed photographer from the Echo was there taking photos and I took a few of my own.

 One by one the superheroes crossed the finish line along with the pacers who’d done such a great job of helping people get PB’s there were almost a hundred this week.